 Parents or BFFs?

-Who you tell next depends on how your parents feel about your relationship.
+Whom you tell next depends on how your parents feel about your relationship.
 If you know they'll throw a fit, turn first to friends you know will be thrilled.
 After they've showered you with love and approval, then tell your parents; you'll be fortified against their potential disapproval.
 Likewise, if you're not speaking with your parents for whatever reason, send them a thoughtful letter.
-Now is a time of new beginnings -- perhaps the spirit will be contagious.
+Now's a time of new beginnings—perhaps the spirit will be contagious.

-Traditionally, your parents are the first to know and, if you want to get technical and traditional, the bride's parents have first dibs on the news.
-How you tell them depends on how well your parents know your mate's parents, how well they know your new fiance, and whether they will be ecstatic or dismayed.
+Traditionally, your parents are the first to know in your family and, if you want to get technical and traditional, the bride's parents have first dibs on the news.
+How you tell them depends on how well your parents know your partner's parents, how well they know your new fiance, and whether they'll be ecstatic or dismayed.